NestorHiebl/DiscreteMathematicsUsingAComputer/README.md

 software, hopefully you found this, thus saving yourself from having to debug decades old code.

+One more note - the function
+`equivalenceRelation :: (Eq a, Show a) => Digraph a -> Digraph a` named in section 10.9 of the book is missing from the bundled software module.
+This repo provides an implementation.

 The exercises found here are mostly only those whose solution has the form of Haskell code.
 Others, such as proofs by induction or natural deduction may be added one day.